Jira

 Click the “Configuration” button or go to Dashboard → Issue Tracking

-Click the "Create Configuration" button and fill in all the required fields for the configuration.
-See the Configuration section below for more details.
+Click the “Create Configuration” button and fill in all the necessary fields.
+See the Configuration options section below for more details.

 Note: “Automatic actions” are not yet available.